KumareshBabuNS/practical-cloudfoundry-presentation/slides/slides.md

 # Gotcha #

-* Cloud profile no longer
+* Cloud profile no longer enabled
 * Mongo host not auto-reconfigured
 * Need a CloudApplicationContextInitializer<sup>*</sup>